kuzzleio/kuzzle/doc/2/api/controllers/admin/load-securities/index.md

 If some users already exists, they will be deleted and then created again.

 ::: warning
-Kuzzle prevent existing user deletion in production environment. (`NODE_ENV=production`) User overriding can be forced by passing the flag `force`.
+Kuzzle prevent existing user overriding in production environment.
+You can either skip or override existing users with the `onExistingUsers` option.
 :::

 **Notes:**